UsabilityEngineering/ux-portfolio-DJ-IRL/journal/sonobus.md

 I had wanted this before, but I was inexplicably confident that I could receive live audio, with whatever latency, and *make it work.*

+I realized if the audio source was at a consistent BPM, then I could adapt my local project to it regardless of latency.
+With that working, I can hear a

 ### All Aboard the SonoBus 🚌
 After trying a handful of competitors, we discovered SonoBus.
-"SonoBus is an easy to use application for streaming high-quality, low-latency peer-to-peer audio between devices over the internet or a local network." - [SonoBus](https://sonobus.net)
+>"SonoBus is an easy to use application for streaming high-quality,
+	low-latency peer-to-peer audio between devices over the internet or a local network." - [SonoBus](https://sonobus.net)

 This program was easy to install, and came with a user-friendly wizard.
 Unexpectedly, this is a rare example of free software that runs well on